natverse/nat.flybrains/README.md

 ```

 ## Installation
-This package already has very useful functionality but still in alpha status so there is currently no released version on CRAN.
+This package already has very useful functionality but is still in alpha status and so there is currently no released version on CRAN.

 ### Bleeding Edge
 You can, however, download the [tar ball](https://github.com/jefferislab/nat.flybrains/tarball/master),